The three-point Pick-Nevanlinna interpolation problem on the polydisc: Abstract

 \section{Abstract}

-We give a characterization for the existence of an interpolant that is a rational inner function on the unit polydisc $\D^n,$ $n\geq 2,$ for prescribed three-point Pick--Nevanlinna data.
-Our approach reduces the search for a three-point interpolant to finding a single rational inner function that satisfies a type of positivity condition and arises from a polynomial of a very special form.
-This relies on a pair of results, which are of independent interest, on the factorization of rational inner functions.
+We give a characterization for the existence of a holomorphic interpolant on the unit polydisc $\D^n,$ $n\geq 2,$ for prescribed three-point Pick--Nevanlinna data.
+One of the key steps is a characterization for the existence of an interpolant that is a rational inner function on $\D^n.$ The latter reduces the search for a three-point interpolant to finding a single rational inner function that satisfies a type of positivity condition and arises from a polynomial of a very special form.
+This in turn relies on a pair of results, which are of independent interest, on the factorization of rational inner functions.